dmbarbour/wikilon/docs/AwelonLang.md

         ...
         @wordN definitionN

-We update the definition of special symbol `@dict` to define a child dictionary.
-By default, all hierarchical dictionaries are empty.
-Use of a blank line in place of the secure hash is treated as a synonym for the empty dictionary.
-As with words, only the final definition of a dictionary symbol applies.

-Child dictionaries are referenced indirectly.
-A word of the form `foo@dict` refers to the meaning of `foo` within `dict`.
-When linked, if the definition of `foo` in `dict` is `x y z` then `foo@dict` will link as `x@dict y@dict z@dict`.
-Similarly, we may annotate a block for evaluation in context of a child dictionary, `[x y z]@dict == [x@dict y@dict z@dict]`.
-Since text is sugar for blocks, we also support `"hello"@dict == [104 "ello" :]@dict`.

-This namespace qualification is second class.
-No space is permitted between a word, block, or text and the `@dict` annotation.
-Deep hierarchical references such as `foo@bar@baz` are possible.
-These are left-associative, that is `foo@bar` under `baz`.
-I recommend against such references in source code (cf. Law of Demeter), but such references may arise naturally during evaluation.

-A child cannot reference the parent.
-But parent and child frequently share structure and meaning - a consistent interpretation of numbers, texts, math and utility functions.
+Essentially, we define a symbol of form `@dict` like we would an Awelon word.
+The definition of this child dictionary is always centralized to a single secure hash.
+Only the final definition of the symbol is relevant.
+By default, every symbol of form `@dict` references an empty dictionary.

+There is no means for a child dictionary to reference its parent.
+Each child dictionary is entirely self-contained.
+This is a useful constraint for application security models, providing an structural restriction on dataflow when we communicate databases, documents, messages, or other application objects as dictionaries.
+However, it does result in a lot of logical replication between parent and child - for example, replicated definitions for natural numbers, arithmetic, texts, and list processing.
+Fortunately, structure sharing between parent and child is possible by deriving from common secure hashes.
+Ugly aesthetics like `42@dict` can be further mitigated via localization.

-*Localization* is an optimization that takes advantage of this sharing.
-Whenever `foo@bar` has the same meaning as `foo`, a localizing evaluator may forget the origin and simply replace `foo@bar` by `foo`.
-Localization can improve performance in context of stowage or memoization.
-More importantly, localization improves aesthetics and comprehension: we avoid noise like `42@bar` when it just means `42`, and applications will implicitly link localized metadata such as `foo.doc` instead of `foo.doc@bar`.
-Intriguingly, it is feasible for `foo@bar@baz` to localize to `foo` or `foo@bar`.
+Localization is a special optimization for evaluation with hierarchical dictionaries.
+Whenever `foo@bar` has the same meaning as `foo` within a given context, the runtime is free to replace the former with the latter.
+Localization can improve both performance (in context of stowage or memoization) and aesthetics.
+Further, it can lead to localization of associated metadata, for example we end up using `foo.doc` instead of `foo.doc@bar`.

+*Note:* Namespace qualifiers may be hierarchical, and are right associative.
+For example, `foo@bar@baz` means we use the meaning of `foo@bar` under dictionary `baz`.
+Direct use of hierarchical qualifiers is discouraged, but they may arise naturally during evaluation.